Fall in love over a glass of this sweet and floral Rose Caipirinha. Scroll down for the recipe.

 If you can’t get your hands on cachaça you can replace it with any other white spirit (think vodka or white rum).
 Just add a spoon of sugar to take the harsh burn of the alcohol away.
 Cachaça can be as strong as 48% but the sweet flavour makes it way more drinkable than any other white spirit.

-The original bottle of cachaça that Jon bought me all those years ago has long been drunk but I still buy the same brand from our favourite drinks website Master of Malt.
+The original bottle of cachaça that Jon bought me all those years ago has long been drunk but I still buy the same brand:

 This Valentines Day I wanted to remind Jon of that date night, long long ago and treat him to a caipirinha made just for him!
 Of course any Valentines cocktail has to include roses.
 So rather than muddling my cachaça with lime and sugar, I used two shots of rose syrup.
 A sweet, delicate, floral syrup made from the petals and fruits of the rose plant.